IbcAlpha/IBC/readme.txt

 		sampleIBControllerGatewayStart.bat 	(which starts the IB Gateway)

+	There are also corresponding sample files for Linux users, called:

+		sampleIBControllerStart.sh
+		sampleIBControllerGatewayStart.sh

 	You can use these samples as the basis for your own command file(s).
 	However, they may not be entirely up to date so you should read through them carefully and make any necessary changes to ensure that they work